TheArturthur/CoppermindScraper/Cosmere/The Emperor's Soul.md

 ## Easter Eggs
 Hoid was written into the original prologue, as the Imperial Fool who set up Shai to be caught stealing the Sceptre.
 The scene was removed due to Brandon's alpha readers not liking it.
 The god which Shai worships has some relevance to the whole [[Cosmere\|cosmere]].

+Shai runs into a priest in "red armor" during her escape from the palace.
+While not explicitly stated, this is likely a Gyorn of Shu-Dereth and the empire of Fjorden.

 ## Postscript
 *Note: the Postscript is found in Arcanum Unbounded, a collection of Cosmere stories.*